luke-chang/js-spatial-navigation/README.md

 Deployment
 ----------

-After changing the source files you can create a new build by entering following line:
+After changing the source file you can create a new build by entering following line:

 ```shell
 grunt
 ```

 This will create a new minified version of the library and saves it into the ``dist`` folder.
-In case you haven't grunt available yet, just enter
+In case you haven't Grunt available yet, just enter

 ```shell
 npm install
 ```

+and Grunt as well as all the needed plugins will be installed in your repository folder.
+Afterwards you can perform the instruction from above to create a new minified version of the library.

 Documentation
 -------------